nhayward/revpit/user/pages/08.faq/default.md

 This code of conduct applies to community members and editors, both online (including but not limited to email, Twitter (including direct messages), #RevPit community Slack groups, and other social media, and in-person (if applicable).

-Author submitting to the Annual Contest retain all rights to their work.
+Authors submitting to the Annual Contest retain all rights to their work.
 Participating editors and mentees (if applicable) agree to maintain confidentiality with respect to all materials submitted and will not share it with others without the author’s consent.

 \#RevPit is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, nationality, national origin, religion, color, sex (including pregnancy, sexual orientation, romantic orientation, transgender status, gender identity, gender expression, and sex-stereotyping), age, disability (including mental and physical health, neurotypical status, body size, genetic information), parental status, marital status, political affiliation, socioeconomic status, physical appearance, or clothing.